 Whatever career in banking think you’d be best-suited to, there are certain skills and qualifications which will be attractive to any potential employer in the banking sector.

 Most banks will welcome graduates from all degrees.
-Though as you might expect, an aptitude for numbers will stand you in good stead for a graduate banking job, there are a number of other transferable skills which would make you a good fit for a career in banking.
+As you might expect, a degree in finance, math, or an aptitude for numbers will stand you in good stead for a graduate banking job.
+However, there are a number of other transferable skills which would make you a good fit for a career in banking.

 Analytical skills are always in demand in banking.
 In many graduate banking jobs, the ability to look at raw data and draw reasoned conclusions is hugely valuable, helping those working in the industry to support their conclusions with real evidence and numbers.
 During the interview process, the employer may require you to take an online test to determine your analytical skills; but this isn’t usually necessary for all graduate banking jobs.

 Across the board, problem-solving skills are a valuable skill for employers.
 With banking and financial markets always changing, employers want to hire graduates who are able to act upon issues proactively, and think outside of the box to find a viable solution.
 Employers will often be able to tell from your CV and your answers to interview questions how good you are at solving problems under pressure.

 In the banking sector, you won’t always work with people who have the same level of knowledge as you do.
 However, you may be required to convey information to these individuals in an easy-to-understand, jargon-free, and yet professional manner; so great communication skills are key.
 During the job application process, you may be required to create a presentation; which will allow the employer to gauge whether you possess good communication skills.